detrohutt/babel-plugin-import-graphql/README.md

 ## Caveats

 Babel does not track dependency between _imported_ and _importing_ files after the transformation is made.
-Therefore, you need to change the _importing file_ in order to see your changes in the _imported file_ spread.
+Therefore, you need to change the _importing file_ in order to see your changes in the _imported file_ take effect.
 To overcome this, you can:

 * Disable babel cache (`BABEL_DISABLE_CACHE=1`)

 Also make sure that your task runner is watching for changes in the _imported file_ as well.
 You can see it working [here](https://github.com/Quadric/perfect-graphql-starter/blob/master/nodemon.json).

-**Note for NextJS users** - instead of BABEL_DISABLE_CACHE, you'll need to manually clear the node_modules/.cache folder to re-transpile your .gql/.graphql files.
-The easiest way to do this is using node scripts.
-You can either prepend your normal `start` script command with `rimraf ./node_modules/.cache` or create a separate script i.e. `clean`.
+**Note** - If `BABEL_DISABLE_CACHE` doesn't work, you'll need to manually clear the `node_modules/.cache` folder to re-transpile your `.gql`/`.graphql` files.
+You can either prepend your normal `start` script command with `rimraf ./node_modules/.cache &&` or create a separate script i.e. `clean`.
 Note you'd need the rimraf dependency installed in this example

 ## Credits

-This package is a modified version of [babel-plugin-inline-import](https://www.npmjs.com/package/babel-plugin-inline-import)
+This package started out as a modified version of [babel-plugin-inline-import](https://www.npmjs.com/package/babel-plugin-inline-import)